 The United States Board on Geographic Names (BGN) recommends and approves names and spellings.
 The BGN is the component of the United States Government that develops policies, principles, and procedures governing the spelling, use, and application of geographic names – domestic, foreign, Antarctic, and undersea.
 Its decisions enable all departments and agencies of the US Government to use uniform names of geographic features.
 (A note is usually included where changes may have occurred but have not yet been approved by the BGN).
 The World Factbook is prepared using the standard American English computer keyboard and does not use any special characters, symbols, or most diacritical markings in its spellings.

-The World Factbook home page has a link entitled “Text/Low Bandwidth Version.”
-The country data in the text version is fully accessible.
 We believe The World Factbook is compliant with the Section 508 law.
-If you are experiencing difficulty, please use our comment form to provide us details of the specific problem you are experiencing and the assistive software and/or hardware you are using so that we can work with our technical staff to find and implement a solution.
+If you are experiencing difficulty, please use our contact form to provide us details of the specific problem you are experiencing and the assistive software and/or hardware you are using so that we can work with our technical staff to find and implement a solution.
 We welcome visitors’ suggestions to improve accessibility of The World Factbook and the CIA website.

 Hundreds of “Factbook” look-alikes exist on the Internet.
 You can access The World Factbook at: cia.gov, which is the only official site.

-Some of the files on The World Factbook website are large and could take several minutes to download on a dial-up connection.
+Some of the files on The World Factbook website are large and could take several minutes to download.
 The screen might be blank during the download process.

 Adjusting the resolution setting on your monitor should correct this problem.